-The decision for a child or young person to carry their own adrenaline autoinjector can be made by using the decision making tool for medication management (DOC 156KB) in consultation with the child or young person and parent or guardian.
+The decision for a child or young person to carry their own adrenaline autoinjector can be made by using the decision making tool for medication management in consultation with the child or young person and parent or guardian.

-In certain circumstances, a child or young person will not be able to self-administer their adrenaline autoinjector.
+Staff can't expect children and young people experiencing anaphylaxis to self-administer their adrenaline autoinjector.
 Individuals experiencing anaphylaxis can become confused and the risk of error in administration is high.
 In these circumstances, education and care staff must administer the adrenaline autoinjector.

-There is no clarification on what age a child or young person is reasonably able to carry and administer their own adrenaline autoinjector.
+There is no clarification on what age a child or young person is reasonably able to administer their own adrenaline autoinjector.
 Allergy & Anaphylaxis Australia advise that children over 10 to 12 years of age may carry their own device.
 ASCIA advise that the decision should be based on a combination of factors, including age, maturity and ability to use the device.